skylight-hq/skylight.digital/_projects/uscis_everify_modernization.md

 {% endcapture %}

 {% capture solution %}
-As a subcontractor to <a href="https://www.excella.com/">Excella</a>, we helped address both the modernization and relaunch efforts, as well as legacy integration and modernization, using digital delivery practices.
+As a subcontractor to [Excella](https://www.excella.com/), we helped address both the modernization and relaunch efforts, as well as legacy integration and modernization, using digital delivery practices.
 Some of our major contributions included: